ElasticMint/website/drafts/too-many-tests.md

 If we write a test at the module level then this is easy to do before writing any code.
 If you really want to, you can use a tool like SpecFlow which converts human readable Gherkin into test methods.
 Personally though, I don't think anyone ever reads those tests, so I'm quite happy to use my unit testing tool which I use for testing classes.

 In writing code to make that test pass, I can make it as smelly and dirty as I want.
 It doesn't matter.
 I just need the test to pass.
-It might be there are already classes I can reuse to help me, or I could just write it all inside the public facing method which gets called.
+There might already be classes I can reuse to help me, or I can just write it all inside the public facing method which gets called.

 Once the test passes, it's refactoring time.
 There's no need to write any more tests because we already know it works.
 Any classes that are extracted should not be exposed publically.
 In the world of C#, this means they should be `internal`.
+Another thing we tend not to do!

 At this point it's ok to create dependencies inline.
 They don't need to be injected into the constructor.
 Nothing is gained by doing this.
 I realise this goes against all our current practices, but the simple truth is that it's very rare for there to be multiple implementations of an interface.
-We've been creating all these interfaces in the name of reusability, when actually very little reuse goes on.
+We've been creating all these interfaces in the name of flexibility, when actually we just don't need it.

 As a result of this I will have far fewer tests, any tests I do have will not be tied to my implementation, and if I need to refactor at some point in the future I can do so easily.